What Is Internal Audit? Types and Process

 1. Operational Audits

-Auditors will really go through workflows like from the actual production lines to, say, your customer service processes – all to find out where those bottlenecks are, or where there’s just a bit of waste.
+Auditors will really go through workflow, such as from the actual production lines to, say, your customer service processes, all to find out where those bottlenecks are, or where there’s just a bit of waste.

 2. Compliance Audits